 Horicon Marsh is one of North America’s most important habitats for migrating Canada geese.
 The spring and fall migrations draw thousands of birdwatchers to the marsh.

-Horicon, Wi is a proud Bird City!
+Horicon, Wi is a proud Bird City for 6 years now!

 Horicon Marsh Bird Club